citycontext/citycontext-ui/README.md

 make css
 ```

-cityconext-ui uses [less](http://lesscss.org/).
-The `less folder` relies on a number of variables that are found in the `less/theme.less` file.
+citycontext-ui uses the [less](http://lesscss.org/) CSS preprocessor.
+The `less` folder relies on a number of variables that are found in the `less/theme.less` file.
 This could be a good first file to modify.

 ## Javascript